dangermike/gobigtableperf/README.md

 to show the performance of the system under the load of a particular level of concurrency.

-Using the `--gnuplot` option will produce a script to generate a PNG with linear trendline.
+Using the `--gnuplot` option will produce a [gnuplot](http://www.gnuplot.info/) script to generate a PNG with linear trendline.
+If the number of keys is constant (min-keys equals max-keys), the x-axis of the plot will be time since the start of the test.
+Otherwise, the x-axis will be the number of keys in each request.
 Note that the `--gnuplot-extra` parameter will put any custom GnuPlot commands into the output.
 This can be used to create custom axis labels, titles, output formats, etc. This application does not check the validity of those commands, so handle with care.

+`--summarize` emits summary statistics at the end of the run.
+This is exclusive of other outputs, so it cannot be combined with `--gnuplot`.

 | Parameters                                                                        ||
 | ---------------------- | --------------------------------------------------------- |